Comparing travel insurance plans really isn’t much fun. Who wants to go through policy pages with endless terms and conditions?

 Tips for using travel insurance

 Keep in mind that travel insurance policies are intended for emergency medical coverage abroad, so they don’t cover preexisting conditions and they (normally) don’t cover medical issues at home.
-Only SafetyWing offers a rare exception on this.
+Only SafetyWing offers a rare exception on this as detailed above.

-All insurers reviewed here will let you buy insurance while you’re already traveling, or extend/renew a policy while you’re on the road.
+All three insurers featured here will let you buy insurance while you’re already traveling, or extend/renew a policy while you’re on the road.

 Some links may be affiliate links, meaning I may earn commission from products or services I recommend.
 For more, see site policies.